 There are many multivitamins available on the market.

 These vitamins are not strictly regulated by the Food and Drug Administration (FDA).
-As a result, there is no universal standard, and the nutrient components can vary by brand and product.
+As a result, there is no universal standard, and the nutrient components you're looking for in a multivitamin can vary by brand and product.

 Most multivitamins contain:

 Additionally, certain multivitamins also contain some herbal ingredients or nutrients such as friendly bacteria, amino acids, fatty acids, or ginseng.